sumitrj/ConnectedQ-Multi-agent-Reinforcement-Learning-Algorithm/IntegratedQ.md

-## Propsed Version of Q - Learning Algorithm for Multi Agent Path Planning System
+## Proposed Version of Q - Learning Algorithm for Multi Agent Path Planning System

 <b> <u> Representation of state of the system </b> </u>